 - Dry skin is more common in colder winter months and drier climates.

 - The elderly are more prone to dry skin than younger people.

-- Dry skin is more common in individuals with a history of eczema, atopic dermatitis, allergies, or asthma.
+- Dry skin is more common in individuals with a history of eczema.

 - Dry skin may rarely be a side effect of medications.

-- Dry skin is more common in those with hypothyroidism and hyperthyroidism.
+- Dry skin is more common in those with hypothyroidism.